entertaining the italian way cooking class recipes

 -

-Add the pre soaked rice to the soffritto and cover with water - 2 inches over the top of the rice (more can be added as the rice soaks it up) cover and ensure water is simmering.
+Add the rice to the soffritto and cover with water - start with 1 inch over the top of the rice (more can be added as the rice soaks it up) cover and ensure water is simmering.

 Leave to boil stirring every 5-10mins to ensure it’s not burning on the bottom of the pan.